CTCMS-UQ/CTCMS-UQ.github.io/_programming_tutorials/memory_management.md

 automatically insert calls to `DEALLOCATE` into the executable code once it detects an array is no longer in scope.
 It is still sometimes necessary to de-allocate memory, but it is not as critical as proper use of `free` in C.

+## Detecting memory bugs
+What about memory bugs?
+What do you do if a program crashes or produces junk output due to memory issues?
+Debugging memory bugs can be very difficult, but there are some useful Unix tools which can greatly simplify the process.
+These tools roughly fall into two categories: compiler tools, which require you to recompile the code with particular flags or libraries, and runtime tools which do not require the code to be recompiled.

+### Compile time tools